Danuta Chudzianka

-Bronisława Danuta Chudzianka-Mamont (born 14 July 1941 – 27 August 2011) was a Polish stage actress.
+Bronisława Danuta Chudzianka-Mamont (Note: /pl/) (born 14 July 1941 – 27 August 2011) was a Polish stage actress.

 Biography

 Danuta Chudzianka was born on 14 July 1941 in Guta-Pereima, a village then located in the Soviet Union, and now in Rivne Oblast, Ukraine.

-She has graduated from the Łódź Film School, and debuted on stage of the Popular Theatre in Łódź.
+She has graduated from the Łódź Film School, and debuted on the stage of the Popular Theatre in Łódź.
 Throughout her career he was associated with the Contemporary Theatre in Szczecin, Polish Theatre in Bydgoszcz, and Polish Theatre in Szczecin.
 She was also an acting teacher.
 In 2011, Chudzianka was awarded the Gloria Artis Medal for Merit to Culture.
 She died on 27 August 2021 in Szczecin, and was buried at the Central Cemetery.